 Load Cell Amplifier HX711 Breakout Hookup Guide

-In General, each load cell has four strain gauges that are hooked up in a wheatstone bridge formation as shown above.
+In general, each load cell has four strain gauges that are hooked up in a wheatstone bridge formation as shown below.

 Some load cells might have slight variations in color coding such as blue instead of green or yellow instead of black or white if there are only four wires (meaning no wire used as an EMI buffer).
-You might have to infer a little from the colors that you have, but in general you will usually see these colors.
+You might have to infer a little from the colors that you have or check the datasheet on the load cell, but in general you will usually see these colors.

 The example code has DAT and CLK hooked up to pin 3 and 2 respectively, but this is easily changed in the code.
 Any GPIO pin will work for either.
 Then VCC and VDD just need to be hooked up to 2.7-5V and GND to ground on your microcontroller.